onebeyond/js-pills/README.md

 ## How do I create a pill? 📝

-To create a pill the only thing that you need to do is execute the `createPill.js` file from the main directory with node like this:
+To create a pill the only thing that you need to do is run one of the following commands:

 ```
 npm run create:pill
 ```

 or

 ```
 node ./js/createPill.js
 ```